cloudmesh-community/sp20-516-231/chapter/k8-scheduler.md

 :o2: all http links are non valid markdown use <>

-## Description
+## 1.1 Description

 The Kubernetes Scheduler (`kube-scheduler`) is a component of the Kubernetes Control Plane that assigns newly created Pods to available Nodes.
 Each Pod has its own requirements, as do the containers within that Pod.
 In order to assign a given Pod to a Node, `kube-scheduler` first searches the cluster for "feasible" Nodes, calculates scores for each feasible Node, and then assigns the Pod to the Node with the highest score.

 ### 1.1.1 Filtering

 Filtering is the process by which `kube-scheduler` determines whether each Node in the cluster is considered "feasible," or able to meet all of a Pod's hard requirements.
-Filtering factors include:
+Filtering factors (predicates) include:

 * Whether a Pod has requested specific Nodes
 * Whether a Pod has requested Nodes with certain characteristics, such as dev Nodes or Production nodes.